QSmally/DWM/README.md

 - `set ttymouse=xterm2`: recognise mouse codes for the xterm2 terminal type.

 ## Remarks

-There is only one tiled layout available right now, but do not hesitate to *fork it!*

 For fun, I urge you to try using `dwm.vim` in `vim`, in `tmux`, in `ssh`, in `tmux`, in `xterm`, in `dwm`.